flairNLP/flair/resources/docs/TUTORIAL.md

 for token in sentence:
     print(token)
     print(token.embedding)
 ```

+This prints out the tokens and their embeddings.
+GloVe embeddings are pytorch vectors of dimensionality 100.

 You choose which pre-trained embeddings you load by passing the appropriate
 string you pass to the constructor of the `WordEmbeddings` class.
 Currently, the following static embeddings
 are provided (more coming):